jbhayback/currency-converter/README.md

     ```
     $ docker-compose build
     ```
-    - Run application and services
+    - Once build is successful, run application and services
     ```
-    $ docker-compose up
+    $ docker-compose up -d
     ```
-    - Load the supported Currencies Data (needed for the UI)
+    - If the 2 services (web and app) are running, load the supported Currencies Data (needed for the UI)
     ```
     $ docker-compose run web python ./currency_converter/manage.py loaddata data/currencies.json
     ```